alphappy/ArchipelagoRW/worlds/rain_world/docs/watcher_en.md

 ### Karma Flower checks
 `checks_karma_flowers` controls whether fixed Karma Flowers are checks.
+Enabling this is strongly reccomended as otherwise Watcher has relatively few checks.

 ### Victory condition
 The `ascension` victory condition is the Toys/Driedel/Spinning Top ending.
 Logically, this just requires access to Ancient Urban.
-This in turn requires access to Shattered Terrace (possibly, but not necessarily, through Daemon) and the ability to shift into ripplespace, which in turn requires at least 8 Ripple items (but see `min_ripple_target` below).
+This in turn requires access to Shattered Terrace (possibly, but not necessarily, through Daemon) and the ability to shift into ripplespace, which in turn requires at least 8 Ripple items (but see `logic_ripplespace_min_req` below).

 (UNIMPLEMENTED)
 The `alternate` victory condition is the Sentient Rot ending.
-This requires awakening The Prince, which in turn requires at least 5 max Ripple and several visits to Outer Rim (`WORA`), creating all four Throne warps in the process, and spreading sentient rot to all 18 infectable regions (but see `rotted_region_target` below).
+This requires awakening The Prince, which in turn requires at least 5 max Ripple and several visits to Outer Rim, creating all four Throne warps in the process, and spreading sentient rot to all 18 infectable regions (but see `rotted_region_target` below).

 (UNIMPLEMENTED)